-The effects of the MPIs, which contribute positively to overcoming the identified barriers, are slow and gradual and for the most part, MPIs upholding the barriers (e.g. the current CAP payment schemes) have stronger and immediate effects.
-Therefore, one may conclude that the Swedish case is overall at a very initial stage of agro-ecological transition.
+The effects of the MPIs, which contribute positively to overcoming the identified barriers, are slow and gradual and for the most part, MPIs upholding the barriers (e.g. the current CAP payment schemes) have stronger and more immediate effects.
+Therefore, one may conclude that the

+Swedish case is overall at a very initial stage of agro-ecological transition.
 The system is dominated by conventional farming practices, embedded in a global food system and largely governed by actors which promote commodification of food and are not concerned with the delivery of public goods from agri-food systems.
 Many forceful barriers remain and the current market and policy framework acting on this system is mainly conserving current practices and status quo and insufficiently supporting those taking the risk of innovation, integration and agro-ecological diversification.
 For both drivers and barriers and market and policy instruments, there are a handful of examples of people, initiatives and governmental goals and strategies that support a movement in the direction of system redesign.
-These are all however small-scale examples of when the mainstream system dynamics could be overcome, and they cannot compete with the strength of forces working against agro-ecological diversification.
+These are all however small-scale examples of when the mainstream system dynamics could be overcome, but they cannot compete with the strength of forces working against agro-ecological diversification.
 At least not at present.

 In general, there was high agreement among the stakeholders involved on the importance of different barriers and drivers and market and policy instruments.
 For the former, all agreed that low profitability in farming is a main obstacle which hinders development, as is lack of knowledge among farmers for growing crops for direct human consumption.
 For the later all agreed that farming is heavily influenced by support systems in place and that the design of the Pillar 1 payment scheme drives specialisation.
 Consumer demand for Swedish and organic plant-based food was also identified as crucial.
 Despite high consensus in general, there were a few aspects for which divergent views were expressed.
 One concerned the role of the Swedish Food Strategy and whether it fosters an increased focus on productivity increases or instead (indirectly) creates a movement towards diversification.
 Another area in which different perspectives were expressed was that of market concentration.
-The Swedish food sector is dominated by a few powerful actors and this was perceived as a main barrier to diversification by many actors due to limited sales opportunities, limited possibilities to charge of added values, few input sellers etc.
+The Swedish food sector is dominated by a few powerful actors and this was perceived as a main barrier to diversification by many actors due to limited sales opportunities, limited possibilities to charge of added values, few input sellers etc. It was however also expressed that the limited number of actors can sometimes facilitate increased cooperation between the large actors and thus create greater force to drive the system towards improved sustainability.